 My house in Beverly Hills was inspired by a David Hockney painting.
 In 1989, my husband Oscar [Lerman] and I visited an art gallery in London, where we saw Mr. Hockney’s “A Bigger Splash.”
 I couldn’t take my eyes off the pool and fell in love with the clean lines, suspended splash and overall tranquillity.
 Within days, I was sketching a design for a new home that wrapped around a pool based on the one in the painting.

-Feeling Lucky: Ms. Collins by her pool, where long swims allow her time to hatch plot lines for her books.
-Ethan Pines for The Wall Street Journal Author Jackie Collins shown at her home in Beverly Hills, Calif.
-The house and pool were inspired by David Hockney’s painting ‘A Bigger Splash.’
-Ms. Collins saw the painting in an art gallery in London in 1989.
-‘Within days, I was sketching a design for a new home that wrapped around a pool based on one in the painting,’ she says.
 I’m a measuring queen.
 I know exactly what I want, how high it should be, how far apart and precisely where things should be placed.
 You can’t leave these details to others.
 From ceilings and sinks to shelves and phone and computer outlets, they all had to be just so.
 It took a while to capture these measurements and work with Ardie on the details.
 Everything came out perfectly.

 The two-story house took three years to build and was completed in 1992.
 ‘I’m a measuring queen.
 I know exactly what I want, how high it should be, how far apart and precisely where things should be placed.
 You can’t leave these details to others,’ says Ms. Collins.